DIVERSITY at LAWRENCE COMMUNITY PRIMARY SCHOOL

 In Year 3 we examine The New Stone Age, The Metal Ages and Ancient Egyptian culture, life and achievements and how it has impacted the world we live in today.
 We also study key individuals from these historical periods such as Queen Boudicca and Tutankhamun during our English lessons and the impact that they had.

-In Year 4 we look at children in the past and attitudes to childhood from different cultures (Romans, Ancient Egyptians, Victorians, Tudors) in the past.
+In Year 4 we look at children in the past and attitudes to childhood from different cultures in the past.

 GEOGRAPHY

-In Year 1 we look at different ways of living within our local area, through the topic ‘What is it like where we live?’ and we explore local landmarks within the community such as the mosque, the hindu temple, churches etc.
+In Year 1 we look at different ways of living within our local area and explore local landmarks within the community such as the mosque, the hindu temple, churches etc.

-In Year 3 we look at the physical and human characteristics of volcanoes and explore the impact that they have on the lives of people who live in these areas such as the economic benefits.
+In Year 3 we look at the physical and human characteristics of geography and explore the impact on the lives of people who live in these areas.

-In Year 4 we look at the human characteristics of North and South America linked to cultural diversity
+In Year 4 we look at cultural diversity throughout the world

-In Year 5 we examine how oceans and waterways are essential for communities around the world.
-We look at pollution and environmental issues that affect different parts of the planet.
-In particular we look at the Great Pacific Garbage Patch and its effects on its locality and its people.
+In Year 5 we look at pollution and environmental issues that affect different parts of the planet.

-In Year 6 as part of our topic ‘Where Does Our Stuff Come From?’ we explore where our clothing and food come from, looking at the pros and cons of the Fair Trade scheme and how our choices can impact different areas and people around the world.
+In Year 6 we explore where our clothing and food come from, looking at the pros and cons of the Fair Trade scheme and how our choices can impact different areas and people around the world.

 RELIGIOUS EDUCATION